Amaranta Osorio Cepeda: Biography

-Born in Mexico into a family with strong connections to the theater world, her mother is the Mexican painter Cristina Cepeda and her father the Colombian theatre director Ramiro Osorio, who was also the first Minister of Culture of Colombia.
+Born in Mexico into a family with strong connections to the theater world, her mother is the Mexican painter Cristina Cepeda, and her father is the Colombian theatre director Ramiro Osorio, who was also the first Minister of Culture of Colombia.
 She spent her childhood between Mexico City and Bogotá.

-She trained as an actress in Mexico at the Casa del Teatro and then with Augusto Boal, Tadashi Suzuki, Mar Navarro and Fernando Piernas.
+She trained as an actress in Mexico at the Casa del Teatro and then with Augusto Boal, Tadashi Suzuki, Mar Navarro, and Fernando Piernas.
 She considers Julia Varley of Odin Teatret to be her maestra and mentor.
-At the age of 21 she moved to Madrid to study dramaturgy at the Real Escuela Superior de Arte Dramático (RESAD) in Madrid.
+At the age of 21, she moved to Madrid to study dramaturgy at the Real Escuela Superior de Arte Dramático (RESAD) in Madrid.
 She has a Master's degree in Arts Management from the Complutense University in Madrid, and other postgraduate courses she has taken include a leadership course at Harvard University.
 In training as a writer she studied with Itziar Pascual, José Sanchís Sinisterra and Juan Mayorga, whom she considers her true maestros.